 Shropshire Council is proposing to convert the former biodigester site on Coder Road to produce biochar, a carbon-rich organic solid partially combusted in a low-oxygen environment.
 Agricultural and forestry waste will be carbonised under temperatures of up to 700°C in a process called ‘pyrolysis’.
 The process releases gases, and sometimes bio-oils, and leaves biochar, a solid residue of at least 80% elemental carbon.

 The council intends to submit a planning application this month.
 A drop in session to explain the scheme and answer questions is to be held on Wednesday, from 2pm to 7.30pm at Ludlow Library.
-Council leader Lezley Picton will also be at the event to answer questions about Shropshire Council.
+Council leader Lezley Picton will also be at the library from 2pm to 5.30pm to answer questions about Shropshire Council.

 Biochar is useful in agriculture.
 It slows water runoff from fields, improving water retention and helping reduce flooding.
 It helps the soil retain nutrients.
 It can also increase microorganisms in the soil and be used for remediation of contaminated soils.
 Crop yields can be increased by up to 10%.